 First things first, do not leave out the candied bacon.
 The smoky, sweet flavors are the perfect complement to the heat in the jerk sauce and burgers.

-Plus, candied bacon is a two-ingredient recipe.
-Simply brush the slices with maple syrup and stick them in the oven while you work on seasoning the meat.
-The candied bacon is done when it’s caramelized all over.
+Plus, candied bacon is a three-ingredient recipe.
+The candied bacon is done when it's caramelized all over.
 As it cools, it will crisp up nicely.

 This jerk sauce starts with homemade or store-bought BBQ sauce.
 Then you'll add the traditional Jamaican jerk flavor with some key spices.
 Yes, the list is a bit long.
 But if yo have a stocked spice cabinet, you probably have everything you need on hand right now.